tgdwyer/tgdwyer.github.io/_chapters/html.md

 # HTML as a Declarative Language

+## Learning Outcomes
+ - Understand what makes HTML a declarative language and how it describes the structure and content of a web page.
+ - Comprehend the separation of concerns by differentiating structure (HTML), presentation (CSS), and behavior (JavaScript).
+ - Understand how to include and define a basic SVG element within an HTML document.

 ## What is HTML?

 HTML, or HyperText Markup Language, is the standard markup language used to create and design web pages.
 It provides the structure and content of a web page by using a system of markup tags and attributes.
 HTML documents are interpreted by web browsers to render the content visually for users.